What platforms can I write apps for in RubyMotion?

 While you can certainly configure Xcode and Eclipse to program in RubyMotion, we do not provide any support for these IDEs out-of-the-box.
 We do not believe that Xcode and Eclipse make a good environment for Ruby development (or development in general).
 Ruby developers tend to prefer using their favorite text editors.

 Ruby also makes it very easy to write great Domain-Specific Languages that can be used as elegant alternatives to graphical user interface or data modeling tools.
-Check out the Gems page for examples of Ruby DSLs wrapping UI builders and database access.

 What iOS, Android and OS X features can I use in my app?